The foot itself can be divided into 3 parts

-The talus ossifies from one centre which appears during the sixth month of intrauterine life.
+The talus ossifies from one center which appears during the sixth month of intrauterine life.

 Blood Supply of The Talus

-Talus bone is supplied by posterior tibial and anterior tibial artery through various branches.
-Negligible contribution can be thorugh peroneal artery.
+Talus bone is supplied by the posterior tibial and anterior tibial artery through various branches.
+Negligible contribution can be through peroneal artery.

-Following video would explain importance of blood supply of talus.
+The following video would explain the importance of blood supply of talus.